SeanBurford/route48/prefix_delegation/index.md

 ## Goal

-Assign entire prefixes to that clients can use a range of addresses from those prefixes.
+Configure a network so that clients can request prefixes, enabling them to send and receive traffic for a range of addresses.

 ## Solution Components